Ishiba to be Japan's next prime minister – DW – 09/27/2024

 Advertisement

-Japan's former defense minister Shigeru Ishiba won the Liberal Democratic Party (LDP) leadership election on Friday and would likely become Japan's next prime minister.
+Japan's former defense minister Shigeru Ishiba won the Liberal Democratic Party (LDP) leadership election on Friday and is likely to become the country's next prime minister.

 In a head-to-head vote, the veteran politician defeated Sanae Takaichi, a rare prominent woman in Japanese politics.